Benefits of Project-Based Learning

 - Become active learners as they seek out information and, in the process, better retain what they learn

 - A great way to measure student knowledge on a number of concepts and skills for those who don’t test well

-- Tons of opportunity to practice important concepts in math, language arts, science and social studies, and so much more depending on the project type
+- Tons of opportunities to practice important concepts in math, language arts, science and social studies, and so much more depending on the project type

 - Understanding the importance of team work and development of collaboration skills